 5. We are (still) the luckiest.

 This past month has been really tough.
-Holly and I are taking a break from recording HOME, which in many ways feels like the earth’s rotation is screeching to a dangerous halt.
+We are taking a break from recording HOME, which in many ways feels like the earth’s rotation is screeching to a dangerous halt.
 My daughter tells me she hates me at least once a day.
 My work got rejected by another literary agent.
 I don’t know how I’ll make a living past August.
 I’m certain I’ll be single for life.
 And I can’t stop eating Fritos and Peanut Butter M&M’s.

 There is no gift like this gift.
 There is nothing more precious than the pain of waking up to your life.
 Showing you this is the mountain I’m willing to die on.